Cost and Financial Aid | Physician Assistant Studies

-Need-based aid in the form of loans, work-study, and other funding is available to those who demonstrate financial need.
-For more information, contact the Financial Aid Office.
+Need-based aid in the form of grants, loans, work-study, and other funding is available to those who demonstrate financial need.
+See the Financial Aid Office for more information.
+Policies and procedures for refunds of tuition and fees may be found here.

 All residents from the states above are strongly encouraged to apply for WICHE certification.
-The WICHE PSEP application deadline is different for each state, but is usually in September or October of the year prior to entrance in the program.
+The application deadline for WICHE funding is October 15 of the year prior to entrance in the program.